wangzhecheng/GridMapping/README.md

 GridMapping/ground_truth/...
 ```

-**Note 1**: for the street view imagery datasets (`line_image_dataset_demo` for line detection, `pole_image_dataset_demo` for pole detection) under `dataset`, due to the restriction of the imagery data source, we are not able to publicly share the full training/validation set.
-Instead, for each of the line detection and pole detection datasets, we sample 20 images as a demo training set and 20 images as a demo validation set.
+**Note 1**: For the street view imagery datasets (`line_image_dataset_demo` for line detection, `pole_image_dataset_demo` for pole detection) under `dataset`, we do not publicly share the full training/validation set due to the restriction of the imagery data source.
+Instead, for each of the line detection and pole detection datasets, we sample 20 images for training, validation, and test sets each.
+Street view images in the test areas can be retrieved by running `california/2_download_area_GSV.py` or `africa/2_download_area_GSV.py` in this code repo.

-**Note 2**: to run Jupyter Notebook, the default kernel/environment is "conda_tensorflow_p36", which does not necessarily exist in your computer.
+**Note 2**: To run Jupyter Notebook, the default kernel/environment is "conda_tensorflow_p36", which does not necessarily exist in your computer.
 Please change the kernel to the one where all required packages are installed.

 ## Functionality of each script/notebook